meilisearch/documentation/guides/advanced_guides/relevancy.md

 #### 3. Proximity

-The `_proximity` rule sorts according to the proximity of the query words found in the matching documents.
+The `proximity` rule sorts according to the proximity of the query words found in the matching documents.

+The more the query words are near each other, and in the right order in a document the more this document is important.

 #### 4. Attribute